MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/application-view.md

 ---
-Description: Use the ApplicationView class to view different parts of your app in separate windows.
+description: Use the ApplicationView class to view different parts of your app in separate windows.
 title: Use the ApplicationView class to show secondary windows for an app ms.date: 07/19/2019 ms.topic: article